Alphabetical Plant Listing

 Single-Seed Hawthorn, Common Hawthorn, Hedgerow Thorn, May

-Crataegus monogyna (Single-Seed Hawthorn) is a small, deciduous tree with a dense, rounded crown and slightly pendulous branches.
+Crataegus monogyna (Common Hawthorn or Single-Seed Hawthorn) is a small, deciduous tree with a dense, rounded crown and slightly pendulous branches.
 They are well armed with thorns, 1 in. long (2.5 cm), and clad with 3-7 lobed, deeply incised, glossy green leaves.
 In late spring to early summer, a profusion of sweetly scented, creamy-white flowers held in flat sprays provide a spectacular spring floral display.
 The blossoms are followed by red fruits in fall.
 This beautiful species is common in hedgerows throughout Great Britain.
-The young leaves, flower buds and young flowers are all edible and can be added to salads.
+The young leaves, flower buds, and young flowers are all edible and can be added to salads.
 The haws can be eaten raw but may cause mild stomach upset.
-They are most commonly used to make jellies, wines and ketchups.
+They are most commonly used to make jellies, wines, and ketchups.

 • Grows up to 30 ft. tall (9 m) and 25 ft. wide (7.5 m).

-• Perfect as a specimen tree for cottage gardens, town, coastal or exposed gardens.
-Can be used for hedging.
+• Perfect as a specimen tree for cottage gardens, town, coastal, or exposed gardens.
+It can be used for hedging.

 • Propagate by seed.